dice-group/glisten/docs/index.md

 The glisten benchmark is integrated into the platform and can be easily executed inside hobbit, without setting anything up.

-If you want to deploy your Recommendation System to be used in Hobbit, have a look at: [How to add my Recommendation System to Hobbit]
+If you want to deploy your Recommendation System to be used in Hobbit, have a look at: [How to add my System to Hobbit](usage/hobbit#how-to-add-my-own-system)

 ## How to use the local benchmark execution?